 SRS samples aquatic species to identify and evaluate any effect of Site operations on contaminant levels in fish.
-The Site collects freshwater fish (bass, catfish, and panfish) at six locations on the Savannah River from above SRS at Augusta, Georgia to the coast of Savannah, Georgia.
+The Site collects freshwater fish (bass, catfish, flathead catfish and panfish) at six locations on the Savannah River from above SRS at Augusta, Georgia to the coast of Savannah, Georgia.
 SRS collects freshwater fish at the mouth of the streams that flow through the Site and gathers saltwater fish (mullet) at the Savannah River mouth near Savannah.
 SRS analyzes samples of the edible flesh for metals uptake.
-SRS performs nonradiological analyses for mercury, arsenic, cadmium, chromium, copper, lead, manganese, nickel, zinc, and antimony.
+SRS performs nonradiological analyses for antimony, arsenic, cadmium, chromium, copper, lead, manganese, mercury, nickel, and zinc.